sisk-http/website/static/docs/spec/Sisk/Core/Http/HttpServerConfiguration/DefaultEncoding.md

 public Encoding DefaultEncoding { get; set; }
 ```

-Determines the default encoding for sending and decoding messages.
+Gets or sets the default encoding for sending and decoding messages.